 For the last six months, I have been trying to eat real.
 That means trying to make as much from scratch as I possibly can, and trying to remove processed foods from my diet.
 Making your own pizza, for example, has various commitment levels to how homemade you want to go.
 You can buy it from a restaurant, you can buy it frozen, where it is full of preservatives, but you are technically cooking it, you can make it at home, using ingredients from cans, packages, and maybe throw on some fresh vegetables, or you can make it from scratch.

-I have been making mine totally from scratch since I got my beautiful Kitchen Aid.
+I have been making pizza dough from scratch since I got my beautiful Kitchen Aid.
 Although I love eating out, and definitely enjoy pizzas out, my budget cannot afford it, and pizzas are one of the best things you really enjoy when you know you have made it yourself.
 Have you seen my Whole Wheat Goats Cheese and Vegetable Pizza?
 Or how about my Pulled Pork and Roasted Sweet Potato Pizza?

-Recently, I was standing in my kitchen, staring at the vegetable bowl, wondering about how they make tomato puree from tomatoes with so much liquid, when the butternut squash caught my eye.
-Butternut squash makes a great puree, I thought...... my mind started to work.
+Recently, I was standing in my kitchen, staring at the vegetable bowl, wondering about how to make tomato puree from tomatoes, when there is so much liquid!
+The butternut squash caught my eye.
+Butternut squash makes a great puree, I thought…… my mind started to work.
 What about putting the butternut squash as the sauce?!
 I went about this experiment, cooking the squash and spreading it onto my (cooked) homemade wheat crust, topping with heavenly goats cheese, and vegetable of the year; kale.
 I put it in the oven and hoped for the best.